yj679/NMFS_death/README.md

 # NMFS_death
-Analyze the relations between causes of death and demographic characteristics
+Analyze the relationships between causes of death and demographic features